Why do so many businesses invest in blogs? The answer is simple. Sales.

 Once you’ve gotten readers’ attention, tell them how to take the next steps with CTAs.

-When you have these elements in place, you’ll start building an engaged blog following.
+With these elements, you’ll start building an engaged blog following.

 And over time, those loyal readers can become customers and brand champions that spark the next chapter of your business growth.